 There are no two ways about it; driving in Indonesia can be chaotic.

-You need to be careful since if you have a minor accident or mistakenly breach traffic violations, the fines are steep and often exploit travellers.
+You need to be careful since if you have a minor accident or mistakenly breach traffic violations, the fines are steep and often exploit travelers.

 You can only get an Indonesian driver’s license if you have a KITAS visa and need to get an international driver’s licence to hire a vehicle on a short-term stay.